Black Protest Leaders To White Allies: 'It's Our Turn To Lead Our Own Fight'

 White activists interviewed by NPR said they're broadly comfortable with this power structure within the Black Lives Matter movement.

-Back in Rochester Kendall Devour was one of thousands of young white people across the U.S. who marched this summer for the first time.
+Back in Rochester, Kendall Devour was one of thousands of young white people across the U.S. who marched this summer for the first time.

 "I just think being a white ally means listening a lot and sometimes that means you're going to make mistakes," said Devour, a graduate student at Rochester Institute of Technology.
-"But you can't get sad and cry about it you just have to register that there's work to be done."
+"But you can't get sad and cry about it; you just have to register that there's work to be done."

 Brae Adams, a white pastor in Rochester, volunteered this summer for a Black-organized group that offers counseling and pastoral care to protesters.

 "We're just standing alongside, we are allies only," she said.
 "We don't claim any of this as our own.
-All we're trying to do is be a support and stand and say, yes, indeed your life does matter."
+All we're trying to do is be a support and stand and say, 'Yes, indeed your life does matter.' "

 Some cities and state legislatures have responded to these protests with modest police reforms.
 But Black organizers and many of their white supporters say it's not enough.